 4.5.2 Grayscale to Binary Image Conversion of the Pupil

-Figure 4.9 shows the output from being converted into a Binary Image.
+Figure 4.9 shows the output from the grayscale image that has been converted into an ideal binary image..
 Different environment changes the binary image output.
 Figure 4.10 shows the binary image of a partial pupil and Figure 4.11 shows the full iris image in binary.
 Figure 4.10 shows the result of high light intensity meaning in a very bright environment when the image was captured.
 Figure 4.11 on the other hand shows the result of low light intensity meaning a very dim environment when the image was captured.
-Due to the difference in the gain of RGB value and therefore Grayscale average values, the final binary image will also be affected.
+Due to the difference in the gain of RGB value and therefore grayscale average values, the final binary image will also be affected.
 By adjusting the threshold to suit the environmental condition, a positive outcome as shown in Figure 4.9 can be achieved.
-However, to ensure consistency, either several boundary conditions such as illuminators intensity should be fixed on an automated threshold adjustment module should be in placed
+However, to ensure consistency, either several boundary conditions such as illuminators intensity should be fixed or an automated threshold adjustment module should be in place.